LittleAtariXE/Draconus2/README.md

 <h4> **Each server has its own separate log file** and features a "Messenger" responsible for communication with users and logging server events.
 When working with Draconus, you can see its messages and those of the servers in real-time (courtesy of Messenger).
 When you disconnect from Draconus, Messenger continues to log messages to the file while buffering them.
 Upon reconnecting to Draconus, you'll receive all the pending messages that have accumulated since your last connection.</h4>
 <h4>Therefore, even when you're not currently connected to Draconus, you can review messages and events by examining the continuously updated log file.</h4>
+<h4>With Draconus, you connect using the Command Center.
+Command Center makes use of the "click" and "click-shell" libraries, providing you with a command-line interface with commands, parameters, and help.
+The console has two levels.
+The first level is where you interact with Draconus, creating servers, starting, closing, exporting, and performing other actions.
+The second console level operates after connecting to a previously created server.
+Each server may have slightly different commands, depending on its specifications (a "help" command is always available with a list of commands).
+From this level, you can also send messages and commands to connected clients on the server.</h4>
 <h4>Draconus can also be started as a regular program using the command "python3 Draconus.py."
 In this case, you'll need to open a second terminal to run the "Command Center."</h4>

 **Python Libraries Used in Draconus:**
 <h4>Jinja2</h4>
 <h4>Click</h4>
 <h4>Click-Shell</h4>